andreytondo/RC42S/README.md

 # RC42S

-All unit assignments from Universidade Tecnológica Federal do Paraná elective RC42S
+Comprehensive collection of unit assignments within the field of study 'Redes De Computadores (RC42S)' at Universidade Tecnológica Federal do Paraná.